aerele/kartoza/README.md

 ### Certificate Structure

-The IRP5 certificate in Kartoza is structured as follows:
+The IRP5 certificate in Cohenix Kartoza is structured as follows:

 1. **Main Certificate Document**:
    - Employee and tax period information